Elinsrc/Client-Mod/README.md

 Added commands:

 ```
-cl_autojump - [1/0] f enabled, will jump automatically as soon as you touch the ground while +jump is held.
+cl_autojump - [1/0] Will jump automatically as soon as you touch the ground while +jump is held.
 Taken from OpenAG.
 +ducktap — Performs a duck tap automatically as soon as you touch the ground (presses +duck for 1 frame).
 Taken from OpenAG.
 ```
 * **When this command is enabled the jump button may not work**, solved by command **cl_lw 1**.